microsoft/Olive/components/onnx-converter/README.md

 ## Onnx-converter Image

-This image is used to convert model from major model frameworks to onnx.
-Supported frameworks are - caffe, cntk, coreml, keras, libsvm, mxnet, scikit-learn, tensorflow and pytorch.
+This image is used to convert models from major model frameworks to onnx, generate input files if not provided, and then test the converted models' correctness.
+Supported frameworks are -
+   caffe, cntk, coreml, keras, libsvm, mxnet, scikit-learn, tensorflow and pytorch.

 ## How to Run